JimEli/HashMap/README.md

 ## C++ Basic hash map
 ### Implemented with separate chaining via linked-list

-Uses my simplified versions of pair and list files, but will work with STL also.
+Uses my simplified versions of pair and list, but will work with STL also.